middleland2675/AllThingsGood-Awesome/index.md

 ## Header 2
 ### Header 3

-- Bulleted
+- Bulleted just by using - xxx
-- List
+- List just by using - yyy

-1. Numbered
+1. Numbered just by using Num. xxx
 2. List

 **Bold** and _Italic_ and `Code` text